pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 And now we can use an `if`/`else` statement to say something different depending on whether the player's answer is correct.
-Notice that `==` is how you ask "are these two things equal?"; it's easy to confuse this with `=`, which means "set a variable".
+Notice that `==` (two equals signs) is how you ask "are these two things equal?".
+It's easy to confuse this with `=` (just one equals sign), which means "set a variable".

 {{< commit tell-user-whether-answer-correct >}}

+Try your quiz now — the narrator should tell you whether you got each question right or wrong.

 ## Keep track of the player's score